 The Planning Commission and Township Board shall review each case individually as to its applicability to each of the following standards:

-Conformance with the Master Plan.
-The proposed development shall be compatible with the goals and objectives of the Master Plan.
+Conformance with the Master Plan: The proposed development shall be compatible with the goals and objectives of the Master Plan.

-Recognizable Benefits.
-A PUD shall result in a recognizable and substantial benefit, both to the occupants of the property and to the overall quality of life in Hudson Township.
-The benefits can be provided through site design elements in excess of the requirements of this Section, such as high quality architectural design, extensive landscaping, provision of transition areas from adjacent residential land uses, inclusion of recreation areas, street improvements, unique site design features, unified access, preservation of woodlands and open space, particularly along major thoroughfares, and buffering development from lakes, rivers, streams, and wetlands.
+Recognizable Benefits: A PUD shall result in a recognizable and substantial benefit, both to the occupants of the property and to the overall quality of life in Hudson Township.
+The benefits can be provided through site design elements in excess of the requirements of this Section, such as high-quality architectural design, extensive landscaping, provision of transition areas from adjacent residential land uses, inclusion of recreation areas, street improvements, unique site design features, unified access, preservation of woodlands and open space, particularly along major thoroughfares, and buffering development from lakes, rivers, streams, and wetlands.

-Compliance with the PUD Concept.
-The overall design and land uses proposed in connection with a PUD shall be consistent with the intent of the PUD concept, as well as with specific design standards set forth herein.
+Compliance with the PUD Concept: The overall design and land uses proposed in connection with a PUD shall be consistent with the intent of the PUD concept, as well as with specific design standards set forth herein.

-Unified Control.
-The proposed development shall be under single ownership or control, such that there is a single person or entity having proprietary responsibility for the full completion of the project.
+Unified Control: The proposed development shall be under single ownership or control, such that there is a single person or entity having proprietary responsibility for the full completion of the project.

-Compatibility with Adjacent Uses.
-The proposed PUD plan shall be compatible with surrounding properties, the character of the site, and the land uses.
+Compatibility with Adjacent Uses: The proposed PUD plan shall be compatible with surrounding properties, the character of the site, and the land uses.
 In determining whether this requirement has been met, consideration shall be given to:

 The bulk, placement, and materials of construction of proposal structures;